Professor in Theoretical Neuroscience / Department Head

 Laboratory Building, 4th Floor, Room 4.18 / Room 4.02

-In our department we follow two major lines of research:
+In our department we follow three major lines of research:

-1) We develop mathematical (neural network) models of brain function and, in particular, statistical approaches for inferring these models directly from experimental observations (e.g., multi-cell recordings or neuroimaging data).
-We are interested in both biophysically more detailed models of specific brain areas (e.g., Hass et al. 2016, PLoS Comp Biol) as well as in more abstract recurrent neural network models of neuronal dynamics (e.g., Durstewitz 2017, PLoS Comp Biol).
-Using statistical and machine learning approaches, parameters of these models are directly extracted (i.e., estimated in the statistical sense) from neuronal time series observations.
-These strongly data-driven models are then used to gain insight into the neuro-dynamical and neuro-computational processes underlying cognitive function, and in particular how these are altered in psychiatric conditions.
-On the applicational side, such models can be harvested to derive novel diagnostic and prognostic criteria for psychiatric conditions, and for devising more effective and individualized treatment options.
+We also develop mathematical models of brain function at a more biophysical level (e.g., Hass et al. 2016, PLoS Comp Biol), as well as statistical approaches for inferring such models directly from experimental observations like multi-cell recordings or neuroimaging data (e.g. Hertäg et al. 2012, Front Comp Neurosci).
+These strongly data-driven models are then used to gain insight into the neuro-dynamical and neuro-computational processes underlying cognitive function, and in how these are altered in psychiatric conditions.
+Such models can be harvested to derive novel diagnostic and prognostic criteria for psychiatric and neurological conditions, and for devising more effective and individualized treatment options.